 3. How Much Is My Return?

 We call this the proforma sales.
 It doesn’t matter if you are asking for $ 1,500 or $ 150,000.
-As long as it’s public funds, Lawrence need to take full accountability in returning back to investors.
+As long as it’s public funds, Lawrence needs to take full accountability in returning back to investors.

 Please show in detail the sales forecast for the next year, 3 years and 5 years.
 How much should the investor expect to get in the first accounting year?
 10 %?
 Or 20 %?
-As an experience business person, I will be very concern on the way Lawrence gonna achieve my ROI.
-Do not simply pluck a figure from the sky please.
+As an experienced business person, I will be very concern on the way Lawrence gonna achieve my ROI.
+Do not simply pluck a figure from the sky, please.
 Lawrence might retort that getting a dividend in the first year is unrealistic, but if not the first year, when?
 As a minority stakeholder of 15% or less, I am helpless in case Lawrence choose not to honor his words.

 4. Is This Business Model Scalable?

-Unless, Lawrence can show us that each sales person can make in excess of $ 80,000 per year (6 x 80,000 = $ 480,000).
+Unless Lawrence can show us that each salesperson can make in excess of $ 80,000 per year (6 x 80,000 = $ 480,000).
 Even if each sales rep is paid an average of $ 48,000, the business can still cover the sales expenses ($ 480,000 – $ 288,000 = $ 192,000).
 At this juncture, I am just making my own assumptions.
 Lawrence should be in a better position to answer this.

 5. The Burn Rate